bertkdowns/thesis/notes/proposal.proposal.md

 These changes in requirements form the key data points of this research.
 They provide feedback into how standards, frameworks, and technologies affect the development pace, quality, functionality, and reliability of a Digital Twin.

 Through application of software engineering practices, the architecture of the platform will gradually adjust to better the problem domain.
-This principle of incremental change to "grow" an architecture is widely documented in the software industry [@foote1977big].
+This principle of incremental change to "grow" an architecture is widely documented in the software industry [@foote1997big].

 **2. Theoretical analysis of system properties**

 As the software project gradually evolves over time through ongoing use and refinement, patterns and structures will be identified.
 These patterns in the software architecture can provide a different lens into the problem space of designing a Digital Twin.
 The effect of these patterns can be analysed through logical reasoning, by asking the question *"If this property was to be taken to its logical extreme, and strictly enforced across the Digital Twin, what consequences - both positive and negative - would emerge?"* This enables a deeper understanding of the trade-offs in adopting an architectural principle.

-For instance, if modularity emerges as a dominant pattern, one might ask: "What would a fully modular Digital Twin look like?"
+For instance, if a technique for modularity emerges as a dominant pattern, one might ask: "What would a fully modular Digital Twin look like?"
 This could lead to benefits such as improved testability, parallel development, and plug-and-play component integration.
 However, it might also introduce challenges around coordination, interface design, and performance due to increased abstraction boundaries.

 Ultimately, these emergent patterns become not just a byproduct of the development process, but can be applied together to provide a generalised framework for building Digital Twins.